toolleeo/cli-apps/README.md

 * [terminal_board_games](https://github.com/salt-die/terminally_bored_terminal_board_games) - Board games for the terminal.
 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
 * [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.

+## <a name="git"></a>Git and accessories

+* [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively.
+* [git](https://git-scm.com/) - The winner across all the existing file versioning tools; distributed versioning; fully controllable from the command-line; plenty of configuration and usage options; behind a number of related project that leverage git as backend.
+* [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
+* [git-extras](https://github.com/tj/git-extras) - Little git extras like git-ignore, git-setup, git-changelog, git-release, git-effort and more.
+* [git-stats](https://github.com/IonicaBizau/git-stats) - Local git statistics including GitHub-like contributions calendars.
+* [Gitea](https://gitea.com/) - Single binary self-hosted Git service.
+* [gitui](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal
+* [grv](https://github.com/Jarred-Sumner/git-peek) - git peek is the fastest way to open a remote git repository in your local text editor.
+* [grv](https://github.com/rgburke/grv) - Git Repository Viewer - A terminal based interface for viewing Git repositories.
+It allows refs, commits and diffs to be viewed, searched and filtered.
+* [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
+* [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
+Show you a nice diff of proposed changes before you commit them.
+* [Soft Serve](https://github.com/charmbracelet/soft-serve) - Self-hostable Git server for the command line.
+One distinguished feature is the possibility to create new repositories with a push.
+* [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.

 ## <a name="graphics"></a>Graphics